rguske/tmc-tko-lc/workshop/content/exercises/04-image-policies.md

     ```

 Now, let's create a policy that will allow pulling images from only a particular container registry

-Before we apply this policy using the TMC CLI, let's have a look on its definition
+Before we apply this policy using the TMC CLI, let's have a look on its definition:

 ```editor:open-file
 file: ~/registry-hotsname-policy.yaml